ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Backups are restorable across accounts, but only through the API and only if the user that is running the restore has access to both the source and destination accounts.
 - {{site.data.keyword.databases-for}} backups are not downloadable.
 If you need a local backup, use the appropriate software.
 For example, [pg_dump](https://www.postgresql.org/docs/9.6/static/backup-dump.html){: .external} is an effective tool for managing PostgreSQL backups.
 - {{site.data.keyword.databases-for-cassandra_full}} does not support reenablement.
 After a deployment is disabled, that deployment must be restored from a backup.

+For information on taking an on-demand backup, see [Taking an on-demand backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=cli#ondemand-backup).
+{: tip}

 ## Backups in the UI
 {: #backup-ui}